The Ceremony for Wishing Bodhichitta, Together with Advice

 (16) Although someone may totally fill with gems Buddha-fields equal in number to the grains of sand on the Ganges and offer them to the Guardians of the World,

 If we were to actually be able to reach that state and be totally sincere about that, the positive force of that, the energy that that would give us, it’s inconceivable.
-As it says, “it would fill all of space,” just as our mind fills all of space, “and it would be even more than that.”
+As it says, “it would fill” all “of space,” just as our mind fills all of space, and it would be even more than that.

-But in any case, if we develop this attitude ourselves, it has far more positive force, because that really is going to drive us on to reach this state of enlightenment ourselves and bring much more help to everyone.
+If we develop this attitude ourselves, it has far more positive force, because that really is going to drive us on to reach this state of enlightenment ourselves and bring much more help to everyone.

 The Trainings from Having Developed the Aspiring States of Bodhichitta